 Kamaria Kaalund is the Research Assistant for Health Equity at Duke-Margolis.
 In this role, Kamaria supports health equity research projects, policy analysis, and educational initiatives.
 Her research interests include community-focused health policy approaches to reduce health inequities and the intersections between neuroscience, environmental health, and policy.

-Kamaria Kaalund earned her undergraduate degree at Wellesley College majoring in Neuroscience with a minor in Anthropology.
-During her time at Wellesley, in addition to numerous leadership roles within campus organizations, she worked with the Early Childhood Cognition Lab at MIT on an online child development platform, at the Computational Cognitive Development Lab at Rutgers University as a summer intern, and then within Wellesley’s Centers for Women National SEED Project to support its goals of creating conversational communities that drive personal, organizational, and societal change toward greater equity and diversity.
+She is a 2020 graduate of Wellesley College where she earned a B.A. in Neuroscience and Anthropology.
+During her time at Wellesley, she worked with the: Early Childhood Cognition Lab at MIT on an online child development research platform; at the Computational Cognitive Development Lab at Rutgers University as a summer intern; and then within Wellesley’s Centers for Women National SEED Project to support its goals of creating conversational communities that drive personal, organizational, and societal change toward greater equity and diversity.